Quantifying the homology of periodic cell complexes: Background and Notation

 \subsection{Periodic Spaces and Unit Cells}

-A $d$-periodic complex, $K$, in $\R^l$ is a cell complex which permits a free action by a free abelian group $T$ of rank $d\leq l$, so that $T$ has a basis of $d$ automorphims $\mathbf{t}_1,\dots,\mathbf{t}_d:K\to K$.
-Throughout this paper, we assume $K$ contains countably many cells and that $T$ acts on $K$ by translations, so that the $\mathbf{t}_i$ are geometrically realised as $d$ linearly independent translations in $\R^l$.
+A $d$-periodic complex, $K \subset \R^l$ is a cell complex which permits a free action by a free abelian group $T$ of rank $d\leq l$, so that $T$ has a basis of $d$ automorphisms $\mathbf{t}_1,\dots,\mathbf{t}_d:K\to K$.
+Throughout this paper, we assume $d>0$, $K$ is locally finite so contains countably many cells, and that $T$ is a cellular action on $K$ by translations, so that the $\mathbf{t}_i$ are geometrically realised as $d$ linearly independent translations in $\R^l$.

-A \textit{unit cell}, $U\subset K$, contains a representative of each equivalence class of cells in $K/T$, where $K/T:=K/\sim$ for the equivalence relation $a\sim b$ if $b=\mathbf{t}(a)$ for some $\mathbf{t}\in T$. $U$ is in general not a subcomplex of $K$, however $\{\mathbf{t}(U)\,:\,\mathbf{t}\in T\}$ partitions $K$.
+A \textit{unit cell}, $U\subset K$, contains a single representative of each equivalence class of cells in $K/T$, where $K/T:=K/\sim$ for the equivalence relation $a\sim b$ if $b=\mathbf{t}(a)$ for some $\mathbf{t}\in T$.
+A \textit{fundamental domain} for $T$ is a convex subset $D\subset\R^l$ such that the projection $D\to \R^l/T$ is a bijection.
+It is always possible to choose $U$ so that the vertex representatives of $K/T$ belong to a fundamental domain $D$ for $T$, and higher-dimensional cell representatives have at least one vertex in $D$.
+We call such a $U$ a \textit{fundamental unit cell}.
+Note that $U$ is in general not a subcomplex of $K$, however $\{\mathbf{t}(U)\,:\,\mathbf{t}\in T\}$ partitions $K$.
 We call the smallest subcomplex of $K$ containing $U$ the \textit{closure} of $U$ and denote it by $\overline{U}$.
-In addition, we assume in this paper that $\overline{U}$ is finite, although this distinction is only necessary for Theorem~\ref{thm:order}.
-Finally, a \textit{fundamental domain} for $T$ is a convex subset $D\subset\R^l$ such that the projection $D\to \R^l/T$ is a bijection.
-It is always possible to choose $U$ so that the vertex representatives of $K/T$ belong to a fundamental domain for $T$.